ortus-docs/logbox-docs/configuring_logbox/logbox_dsl.md

 logBox = createObject("component","coldbox.system.logging.LogBox").init(config);
 ```

 That's it!
 Using this DSL approach, your configurations are much more portable now and can even be shared in ANY framework, ColdBox or ColdFusion application.
-So now let's explore how to bypass this data CFC and use the <i>LogBoxConfig</i> object directly.
+So now let's explore how to bypass this data CFC and use the `LogBoxConfig` object directly.
 It is important to understand these methods as they are called for you when you define your LogBox DSL data.